-Full of iconic sites and easily one of the world's major economic centres, London is rightly a huge hotspot for business and leisure.
+Full of iconic sites and easily one of the world's major economic centres, London is rightly a huge hotspot for business.
 The range of serviced apartments in London is amongst the highest in quality worldwide too.

 Right in the heart of England, the UK’s capital and largest city is one of the most famous in the world.
 It’s also one of the most diverse with around 230 languages spoken in the city across the staggering London population of over 9 million people.

 Therefore, you can imagine the capital is blessed with a great wealth of diverse cultures and communities.
 It is also the unique and rich history that helps to make tourism so contribute to the economy.
 The city’s business heart, known as ‘The City’, is arguably the most influential of all the world’s financial centres.
 Thus, business travellers are constantly flooding there, utilising corporate accommodation in London to make the most of their stay.

 The huge transport network in and out of the city, including the numerous international airports operating in London, is attractive too.
 The two largest, Gatwick and Heathrow airports, move over 100 million passengers a year between them.
 Whereas, the nearest to the city centre is the City Airport, within reach of many aparthotels in London.